mzazon/awesome-cloud-projects/aws/batch-processing-fargate/batch-processing-fargate.md

 1. **Create IAM Execution Role for Fargate Tasks**:

    IAM execution roles are essential for Fargate tasks to securely interact with AWS services on your behalf.
 The [task execution role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) grants the Fargate service permission to pull container images from ECR, write logs to CloudWatch, and retrieve secrets from AWS Secrets Manager.
-This follows the principle of least privilege by providing only the minimum permissions required for task execution.
+This follows the AWS Well-Architected Framework principle of least privilege by providing only the minimum permissions required for task execution.

    ```bash
    # Create trust policy for ECS tasks